PostHog/posthog-flutter/README.md

 </plist>
 ```

-For `debug` mode on Android and iOS, you can use the following snippet:
+For `debug` mode on Android, iOS and Web, you can use the following snippet:

 ```dart
 PostHog().debug(true);